THE SWEETEST NAME

 Revd David Mann

-David has been the minister at Bethel for nine years.
+David has been the minister at Bethel since 2008.
 He lives in Swavesey with his two children.
+He has oversight of Youth & Children’s Work, and shares oversight for Worship and Fellowship

 As well as being the church administrator Yinka shares oversight for Fellowship.